diwire/DIWire-Bender/README.md

 4. Create either an svg file or txt commands and save it in the corresponding program folder.

-5. Connect the arduino board to the computer using the Arduino usb and define the port.
+5. Connect the Arduino board to the computer using the Arduino usb and define the port.

 6. Follow the on-screen instructions.